 You will then reach a point known as the Sugar Loaf Pass.
 This is a very steep rocky path descending to the Lower Track.
 Make sure to take care at this section.
 Once you reach the Lower Track, you will crossover the Bargo River back and off forth numerous times over the next few hours.
 This is where the Lower Track is quite difficult to follow.
 But essentially you’ll follow the river bending around.

 If it is busy at the Mermaid Pools, this bushwalk can certainly provide an escape from those crowds.
 It’s very unlikely to endure much traffic at any one time.
-Submerged in the Tahmoor Gorge is quite the experience.
+Submerged in the Tahmoor Canyon is quite the experience.
 There’s something additionally incredible with being surrounded by a canyon as opposed to merely bushland.
 Although, obviously there will still be plenty of that around during the trail.
 Eventually, you’ll reach Jack’s Pass which is an access track from the canyon floor back up to the Upper Track.
 That will then lead you back to the Mermaid Pools.
 From there, you can triumphantly make your way back to the car!

-Mermaid Pools/Tahmoor Gorge Recap
+Mermaid Pools and Tahmoor Gorge Recap

 Admittedly, finding the car park is a little tricky.
 So please find some details below on how to get there plus some additional information for interstate and international travellers.

-Getting to the Mermaid Pools
+How to Get to the Mermaid Pools

-Drive there: Tahmoor Gorge is actually located just outside of Sydney in the beautiful rural area of Bargo in the Southern Highlands.
+Drive there: the Mermiad Pools and Tahmoor Gorge is actually located just outside of Sydney in the beautiful rural area of Bargo in the Southern Highlands.
 They’re unable to be reached by public transport so you’ll need a car.
 If you don’t have your own set of wheels, we recommend using RentalCars.com.
 When hiring a car, we also search through RentalCars to find the best deals.
 Use our link to have a look!

-Directions: From Sydney, it’ll take around 1-1.5 hours to get there.
+Directions: from Sydney, it’ll take around 1-1.5 hours to get there.
 Direction wise, they’re south west of Sydney.
 They’re inland of Campbelltown and from there, essentially on the way to Bowral.
 According to Google Maps, they’re called Mermaids Pool.
 If you follow directions to that point, you will not be directed to the actual car park.
 That happened to us, so we were a bit lost to start off with.

 There is actually a dirt road car park located next to Rockford Road Bridge.
 This dirt road is seemingly unnamed but following the signs to Pothole Reserve will lead you there.
 After crossing the bridge on Rockford Road, you will turn right onto Charles Point Road and immediately right again on to the unnamed dirt road.
 There is plenty of space here to park.
 Use our Google Maps pin drop to direct you to the exact spot you need to park!